 61. In Canada v.
-Kitselas First Nation, 2014 FCA 150 at paragraph 52 the Court confirms

-Commissioner O'Reilly's instructions:
+Kitselas First Nation, 2014 FCA 150 at paragraph 52 the Court confirms Commissioner O'Reilly's instructions:

 "In allotting Reserve Lands [...] [y]ou should have special regard to the habits, wants and pursuits of the Band, to the amount of territory in the Country frequented by it, as well as to claims of the White settlers (if any)": Reasons at para 15.
-In essence, as noted in Commissioner Sproat's report of 1878, "[t]he first requirement is to leave the Indians in the old places to which they are attached": Reasons at para.
+In essence, as noted in Commissioner Sproat's report of 1878, "[t]he first requirement is to leave the Indians in the old places to which they are attached":

+Reasons at para.
 16.

-62. In Kitselas, at paragraph 17, the Court found that Commissioner O'Reilly had discretion and power to allot reserve lands:
+- 62. In Kitselas, at paragraph 17, the Court found that Commissioner O'Reilly had discretion and power to allot reserve lands: - ...

-...
 In the Judge's view, "Commissioner O'Reilly was the vehicle by which federal discretion would be exercised over the establishment of reserves": Reasons at para.
-200.

-- 63. The Band had no power to obtain land in any other way and relied on Commissioner O'Reilly to protect its interests as he was the exclusive intermediary to deal with the governments on behalf of the Band.
+200. - 63.
+The Band had no power to obtain land in any other way and relied on Commissioner O'Reilly to protect its interests as he was the exclusive intermediary to deal with the governments on behalf of the Band.
 The Band was completely at Commissioner O'Reilly's mercy and vulnerable.
 Commissioner O'Reilly clearly owed a fiduciary duty to the Band Nation and failed to challenge the pre-emptions of the Mission Farm Lands. - 64.
-Canada was aware of the "cognizable Indian interest" in the Mission Farm Lands from O'Reilly's meeting with the Band in 1884, during the operation of the Mission School and process to close the Mission School, thus invoking a fiduciary relationship similar to the Canada v.
+Canada was aware of the "cognizable Indian interest" in the Mission Farm Lands and Lot 11558 from O'Reilly's meeting with the Band in 1884, during the operation of the Mission School and process to close the Mission School, thus invoking a fiduciary relationship similar to the Canada v.
 Kitselas First Nation, 2014 FCA 150, case.
 The case will be relied upon for the appeal before the Tribunal. - 65.
-Canada had knowledge of the Band's cognizable interest and use of the Mission Farm Lands. - 66.
+Canada had knowledge of the Band's cognizable interest and use of the Mission Farm Lands and Lot 11558. - 66.
 Canada had a fiduciary duty to act in the best interest of the Band, with loyalty and good faith.
-As a fiduciary the Crown had obligations to preserve and protect the Band's interest in the Mission Farm Lands.
-The First Nation submits that Canada breached its fiduciary duty to the Band by failing to include the Mission Farm Lands in their reserve allotment. - 67.
-The Crown breached its common law fiduciary duty and legal obligation by failing to: - a. challenge the pre-emptions of the Mission Farm Lands; - b. complete the reserve creation process relating to the Mission Farm Lands; - c. ensure that the Mission Farm Lands were surveyed as an Indian reserve and protected for the exclusive use and benefit of the Band; and - d. acquire the Mission Farm Lands as a reserve for the Band during the operations of the school and when the school closed in 1970.
+As a fiduciary the Crown had obligations to preserve and protect the Band's interest in the Mission Farm Lands and Lot 11558.
+The First Nation submits that Canada breached its fiduciary duty to the Band by failing to include the Mission Farm Lands and Lot 11558 in their reserve allotment. - 67.
+The Crown breached its common law fiduciary duty and legal obligation by failing to:

-36. This claim is based on the Crown's breach of its common law fiduciary duty and legal obligation to complete the reserve creation process relating to the Mission Farm Lands Land, to ensure that these lands were surveyed as an Indian reserve and protected for the exclusive use and benefit of the First Nation and acquired by Canada as a reserve for the Band when the school closed in 1970.
+- a. challenge the pre-emptions of the Mission Farm Lands; - complete the reserve creation process relating to the Mission Farm Lands and Lot 11558; - c. ensure that the Mission Farm Lands and Lot 11558 were surveyed as an Indian reserve and protected for the exclusive use and benefit of the Band; and - d. acquire the Mission Farm Lands and Lot 11558 as a reserve for the Band during the operations of the school and when the school closed in 1970.